borisyurkevich/borisy.net/_posts/2019-02-18-1Password-7-local-vault.md

 ---
 layout: post
-title:  "Running 1Password 7 in Stand-alone Vault Mode."
+title:  "Running 1Password 7 in Stand-alone Vault Mode"
 date:  2019-02-18T22:47+0000
 ---

 ### Be warned.

-Having lived with this setup, I found out that I have to perform this steps every time the app is updated.
-I also have to disable Safari extension.
+Having lived with this setup, I found out that I have to perform these steps every time the app is updated.
+I also have to disable the Safari extension.

 ### 1Password 7 and local mode.